| Art at the Turn

 after being divided the power of their forces were cut in

 half, making it much easier for invasion and war.
+The Greece and Roman civilizations

 parallel each other pretty closely.
 Greek culture began